stat545ubc-2023/collaborative-group6/README.md

 1. R
 2. R-Studio

-In order to run and troubleshoot -1 you would need Rstudio as well as package Tidyverse installed.
+Note: In order to run troubleshoot-1.Rmd you would need Rstudio as well as the Tidyverse package installed.